Lamden/wallet-integration-example/README.md

     message: 'This dApp requires a lot of transactions.
 To streamline the experience we recommed setting a pre-approve amount.'
 }
 ```
+### Upgrading Connection Information
+Sometime you will want to make changes to the connection information to add or change charms or maybe even change the contract.
+As part of the "lamdenWalletGetInfo" event you will be returned a hashed value of the wallet's previously approved request.
+This is an MD5 hash of the JSON string you provided to the user for approval (minus andy "reapprove or newKeypair" options.

+You can use this hash to determine if the wallet using your dApp has the most current connection approval, and if not then you can send them a new connection approval with the updated info.
+See "RE-approving You Application" below.

 ### RE-Approving Your Application
 Any subsequent connection requests sent to the Lamden Wallet will bouce back the error **App is already authorized to use &lt;your contract&gt; on &lt;requested network&gt;**